What is DACA and why would Trump dismantle it?

 “Our position has been that President Trump should allow DACA to lapse,” Ira Mehlman of the Federation for American Immigration Reform told Fox News.
 “As people’s two-year deferments and work authorization expire, they should not be renewed.”

+Congress has repeatedly tried – and failed – to come together on immigration overhaul legislation, and it remains uncertain whether the House would be able to pass anything on the divisive issue.

+But Sen. Lindsey Graham, R-S.C., promised that should Trump decide to rescind DACA, “we will work to find a legislative solution to their dilemma.”

-One thing to consider – a decision to end DACA could toss a wrench into his other immigration plans, including securing the border wall, Capitol Hill aides told the Washington Examiner.
+One thing to consider – a decision to end DACA could toss a wrench in to Trump's other immigration plans, including securing the border wall, Capitol Hill aides told the Washington Examiner.

-Fox News’ John Roberts and the Associated Press contributed to this report.